 - It doesn’t even call for tahini!

-- It’s incredibly delicious and versatile…
+- It’s incredibly delicious and versatile

 - Perfect for vegan and gluten-free lifestyles!

 - The kids love it!
-Pack it for lunch inside a healthy homemade lunchables.

 - My preferred method for cooking garbanzo beans is the Instant Pot, although you can easily use a slow cooker too.

+- Extra Virgin Olive Oil.
 I mentioned earlier that this recipe doesn’t use tahini.
 Tahini is sesame seed paste, and while you CAN find it at a regular grocery store, I feel like it’s on the pricy side.
 Instead, we can use olive oil and still get delicious results without adding to our grocery tab!

 - Garlic.
-Make sure you use fresh garlic here.
+Make sure you use fresh garlic clove here.
 The flavor of granulated garlic doesn’t come through nearly as well, and it will taste like something is missing.
 You can peel your own OR use the garlic that’s been peeled for you (that’s what I keep in the fridge) OR you can use the jars of minced garlic.
 All will work well.

 - Cayenne Pepper.
 You don’t need much to give the hummus a kick, but you do need it.
 I recommend using ¼ tsp if you have anyone who is sensitive to spicy things.
 Remember you can always add more if you like it spicy!

 Step 3.
 Taste the hummus and add additional spices or lemon juice if desired.
-I almost always add a total of 1 tsp of cumin and ¾ tsp of cayenne pepper.
+I almost always add a total of 1 teaspoon of cumin and ¾ tsp of cayenne pepper.
 Process again and taste again, adjusting the spices as needed.

 Step 4.
-Serve with raw vegetables or homemade pita bread!
+Serve with raw vegetables or Homemade Pita Bread!

 - If you’re short on time, you can use one 15 oz can of garbanzo beans, drained and rinsed three times.
 Remember that it’s the canned beans that tend to cause gas for sensitive tummies.

 - If beans tend to make you gassy, you’ll also want to cook your own beans.
 I explained in this article how to de-gas beans, but those with super sensitive bellies can add a strip of kombu (seaweed) to the beans during the soaking process as well.
-That can also to help break down the enzymes that give you tummy troubles.
+That can also help break down the enzymes that give you tummy troubles.

-- I’ve also read that adding a slice of ginger, some fennel seeds or cumin seeds can also help.
+- I’ve also read that adding a slice of ginger, some fennel seeds, or cumin seeds can also help.

 - Whatever you add to your beans during the soaking process, be sure to remove them before you start cooking the beans.
 Using a metal tea ball or a silicone tea bag can help keep the small seeds together, and make it easier to remove them later on.